Safety & Security

 How to call the police

 - Dial 911 (this works universally from any phone, anywhere).
-This number is answered in La Paz 24/7.
+This number is answered in La Paz 24 hours a day, 7 days a week.
 The message is then transferred to the local municipal Police department.

 How to report a crime: